Wildlife Photography Safari 2018

 These two weeks will focus on getting out as much as possible with your camera.
 From photographing a myriad of wildlife, the night stars, insects and the landscapes on offer – you’ll never want to put the camera down!
 The heat of the day (roughly 11 am to 3 pm) is not the best time for game viewing as the animals will be lying low, seeking out any available shade to rest in.
-This is the time for us to relax, edit our images, swim in the pool at the lodge, and enjoying the company of other like minded people.
+If not on a day trip, this is the time when we can relax, edit our images, swim in the pool at the lodge, and enjoy the company of other like minded people.

 In private reserves where our game vehicle is allowed off road and to make bush stops, our guide will find a nice (and safe) vantage point where we can stop, enjoy sundowners, and watch the sun set – a special and spectacular sight!

 Back at the lodge, an inviting campfire is often lit.
 Join your fellow safari goers and guides to chat about the day’s highlights, safari anecdotes and the possibilities that await you tomorrow.
 The African night sounds and skies (weather permitting) will be remembered forever.